-Kurt Cheng is a Shellfish Expert at the Partnership for the Delaware Estuary.
+Kurt Cheng is a Shellfish Coordinator at the Partnership for the Delaware Estuary.
 His chief responsibility is to research the natural benefits provided by various shellfish found in the Delaware River Basin.
 He also helps to monitor coastal wetlands along the tidal Delaware River and Bay.

 Kylie Hall is the PDE’s events and grants administrator.
 In this role, she provides both development and office support.

 Before joining the PDE, Hall spent two years as the client services manager at Affinity Wealth Management, Inc. There, she provided direct support to financial advisors and their clients.

 LeeAnn Haaf is the Wetland Coordinator at the Partnership for the Delaware Estuary.
 This means she spends much of her time assessing the health of wetlands, which the Delaware River and Bay is losing at the rate of almost one acre per day.

 Matt Gentry is one of PDE’s science interns.
 At PDE, he is working with various projects and providing support in the field, lab and office as needed.
 Before coming to the agency he worked as a staff scientist at The Academy of Natural Sciences of Drexel University, occasionally on projects in which the PDE was involved.

 Nancy Descano joined the Partnership for the Delaware Estuary as its Deputy Executive Director in 2016.
 This requires her to manage the administrative and operational aspects of its facility, finances, human resources, information technology, and contracts.